 Eastern Turkestan (Xinjiang, in Chinese) is a vast country located in the confines of Central and East Asia.
-It is populated by several peoples, among which Uyghurs and Chinese currently make up the majority of the population (more than 40% each).
-Other peoples include the Kazakhs (7%, mainly concentrated in the far north) and the Huis (4%), with Kyrgyz, Mongol, Xibe and other minorities below 1%.
+It is populated by several peoples, among which Uyghurs (46% of the population, 2010 census) and Chinese (40.5%) currently make up the majority of the population.
+Other peoples include the Kazakhs (6.5%, mainly concentrated in the far north) and the Hui (4.5%), with Kyrgyz, Mongol, Xibe and other minorities below 1%.

 Geographically, the vast territory of East Turkestan can be subdivided into two major areas: Jungaria, in the north, which is better connected with China and has a higher share Chinese population, and the Tarim river basin, in the centre and south, where Uyghurs form the vast majority of the population and which includes one of the most inhospitable deserts in the world —the Taklamakan.

 Two historical narratives are in conflict as regards East Turkestan.
 Broadly speaking, that of Uyghur nationalism says Uyghurs were the first people to be formed as such in today’s territory of East Turkistan, and that their differentiated characteristics can be traced at least since the 9th century AD.
-This narrative underlines the Turkic nature of the Uyghur people, their links with the geographic area of Central Asia, and the fact that Uyghurs had established several medieval states in the area.
-It rejects that the Chinese have any historical right to settle the territory.
+This narrative underlines the Turkic nature of the Uyghur people, their links with the geographic area of Central Asia, and the fact that Uyghurs had established several medieval states in the area, reaching to the establishment of two self-declared republics —the first one in 1933-34 and the second one, from 1944 to 1949.
+Appealing to this narrative, Uyghur nationalism rejects that the Chinese have any historical right to settle the territory.

 The other narrative —that of Chinese nationalism— argues that before the arrival of the Uyghurs, several Chinese dynasties had already incorporated East Turkestan into the East Asian world, and that some settlements had been founded there.
 On that basis, this narrative justifies the migration —relatively modest since the 18th century and much more intense since 949— of Han and Hui Chinese towards the territory.